-The Cooper-Hewitt, National Design Museum houses a collection of more than a quarter of a million objects including furniture, textiles and drawings that date back over 2,000 years.
+The Cooper Hewitt, Smithsonian Design Museum houses a collection of more than a quarter of a million objects including furniture, textiles and drawings that date back over 2,000 years.
 The museum also features a renowned design library and a beautiful garden which houses exhibits in the summer months.

-Design Throughout the AgesFeaturing a changing schedule of exhibitions that showcase pieces from the museum’s vast permanent collection, the Cooper-Hewitt, National Design Museum is the only museum in the US that focuses exclusively on both historic and modern design.
+Design Throughout the AgesFeaturing a changing schedule of exhibitions that showcase pieces from the museum’s vast permanent collection, the Cooper Hewitt, Smithsonian Design Museum is the only museum in the US that focuses exclusively on both historic and modern design.
 It is naturally a compelling destination for design students and professionals but also for anyone interested in how design has evolved and influenced our lives over the centuries.

-Click here to visit Cooper-Hewitt, National Design Museum official website
+Click here to visit Cooper Hewitt, Smithsonian Design Museum official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.